 Further complicating the regulatory landscape, AML requirements vary from country to country.
 In Europe, AML regulation is derived from a series of directives which are then interpreted and transposed into local law, which is then enforced by the country-specific regulator, following specific country guidance.
 This creates complexity for regulated organisations operating in multiple countries as they need to build localised processes and customised solutions for each country in which they operate.

-The complexities of KYC do not stop there.
+The complexities of KYC and identification do not stop there.
 In response to evolving financial crime threats, regulators need to continually review, and where necessary, extend the scope of KYC regulation.

 Ever-evolving scope of KYC